Manchester United plc [MANU] stock Upgrade by Deutsche Bank analyst, price target now

-Manchester United plc [NYSE: MANU] jumped around 1.91 points on Tuesday, while shares priced at $14.94 at the close of the session, up 14.66%.
+Manchester United plc [NYSE: MANU] gained 12.82% or 2.41 points to close at $21.21 with a heavy trading volume of 35220494 shares.
 The company report on November 22, 2022 that Manchester United Announces Process to Explore Strategic Alternatives to Enhance the Club’s Growth.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal